Golden Raspberry Award for Worst Supporting Actor

 The Razzie Award for Worst Supporting Actor is an award presented at the annual Golden Raspberry Awards to the worst supporting actor of the previous year.
 The following is a list of nominees and recipients of that award, along with the film(s) for which they were nominated.

 The category of "actor" has expanded to include the subjects of documentary films.
+The "supporting actor" category includes short cameo appearances.